Enthalpy Of Formation For H2o

 1. Experimental Measurement using Calorimetry:

 This is the most direct method.
 A calorimeter measures the heat released or absorbed during a chemical reaction.
-By carefully measuring the temperature change of a known mass of water surrounding the reaction vessel, we can calculate the heat released or absorbed.
+Which means by carefully measuring the temperature change of a known mass of water surrounding the reaction vessel, we can calculate the heat released or absorbed.
 This method requires precise control of experimental conditions and accurate measurements to minimize errors.
 The heat released is then related to the moles of water formed to obtain the molar enthalpy of formation.
 This method is particularly useful for obtaining accurate values for liquid water formation.

 2. Using Hess's Law: